teemutammela/contentful-cloudflare-webhook-purge/README.md

 **NOTE!** By default the webhook is configured to engage when an entry is updated.
 If you wish to change that behavior, you may edit the settings under the section _Triggers_.

 **NOTE!** By default the webhook is configured to apply to _master_ environment.
-If you wish to change that behavior, you may edit the settings under the section _Filters.
+If you wish to change that behavior, you may edit the settings under the section _Filters_.

 **NOTE!** If you are delivering content from Contentful to multiple Cloudflare-enabled domains, you need to install a webhook for each domain that have unique _Zone IDs_ and _API Keys_.
 If you are installing multiple webhooks to the same space, it's highly recommend to change their names from _Purge Cloudflare Cache_ to e.g. _Purge Cloudflare Cache (Site Name)_ after installation.